continues to grow, our consultant Brian Kraft

 Hoegemeyer is looking forward to mentorship as the ultimate payback for all the insight and experience he’s gained through working with artists back in his hometown of Detroit, including the pros at the legendary Rustbelt Studios

 , where Hoegemeyer first learned to engineer and produce.
 Now, he looks forward to extending the mantle by coaching a few select Recording Connection students.
-He’s also talking electronic music with our C.O.O Brian Kraft
+He’s also talking electronic music with our consultant Brian Kraft

 , exploring new possibilities where electronic and instrumentation meet.